HubTou/b2bt/README.5.md

 These files were made for [The PNU project / PyNIX](https://github.com/HubTou/PNU) in order to test the rewritten commands against the installed ones.

-This project will provide b2bt test files for the usual POSIX and FreeBSD commands.
+This project will provide [b2bt test files for the usual POSIX and FreeBSD commands](https://github.com/HubTou/PNU/tree/main/tests).

 ## AUTHORS
 [Hubert Tournier](https://github.com/HubTou)

+## CAVEATS
+A way to introduce leading or trailing spaces in tag contents has yet to be provided.